javalite/site-content/src/activejdbc/data_conversions.md

 }
 ~~~~

-### Blank to null converter
+### Blank-to-null converter

-The blank to null converter transforms any java.lang.String values that are empty or contain only whitespaces to null.
+The blank to null converter transforms any `java.lang.String` values that are empty or contain only whitespaces to null.
 It works with any getter or setter.
 Here is an example that registers it to two attributes:

 ~~~~ {.java}
 public class Person extends Model {